seafile-data/seafile-manual/deploy_pro/deploy_in_a_cluster.md

 # Deploy in a cluster

 **Update**: Since Seafile Pro server 6.0.0, cluster deployment requires "sticky session" settings in the load balancer.
 Otherwise sometimes folder download on the web UI can't work properly.
-Read the "Load Balancer Setting" section below for details.
+Read the "Load Balancer Setting" section below for details

-## <a id="wiki-arch"></a> Architecture
+## Architecture

 The Seafile cluster solution employs a 3-tier architecture: